w3slley/kino/README.md

 and in another run the React development server

 `cd front end`

 `npm start`

+Wait for the browser to open at `http://localhost:3000`.

 ## Tech stack
 The web application was developed using Node.js and MongoDB on the back-end and React.js on the front end.
 The deployment was made on Heroku.